Providence College logo

 1935

-Confers its first Master of Arts, Doctor of Philosophy, and Master of Science degrees; The Cowl newspaper is first published.
+Conferred its first Master of Arts, Doctor of Philosophy, and Master of Science degrees; college newspaper (The Cowl) first published.

 1938

-Judy Garland sells autographs to contribute to the Aquinas Hall Fund.
+Judy Garland held a fundraiser for the Aquinas Hall Fund.

 1943